uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 }
 ```

-> There are also a bunch of other loops that we will cover later.
+> There are also a bunch of other loops (like `while` and `do...while`) that we will cover later.
-> This is because you don't need them nearly as often as some people think.
+> However, `for...of` loops are commonly used and often sufficient for many use cases

 ### Summary